saifuldipak/MergePDFs/README.md

 ## Description
-This is a Python script to merge multiple pdf files into one.
-It can merge password protected pdf files also.
-Tested on Python 3.10.6 on Linux Ubuntu 22.04 LTS (Kernel 5.19.10)
+This is a collection of Python scripts to merge/split pdf files, format contact numbers etc. It can merge password protected pdf files also.
+Tested on Python >=3.10.6.

 ## Installation
 **Install prerequisite packages**